cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 ### Ambiguous/wordy example

-> It is understood that access to the database may be provided to authorized users for a reasonable duration,
+> <q>It is understood that access to the database may be provided to authorized users for a reasonable duration,
-> pending future agreement between both parties regarding renewal terms as deemed necessary.
+> pending future agreement between both parties regarding renewal terms as deemed necessary.</q>

 Problems with this example: